coolum001/coolum001.github.io-content/cloudadventures.md

 ![azurecli1]({filename}images/azurecli1.png)

 Where did that come from, I wondered: from my request for a Cloud Shell was the answer.

 ![azurecli2]({filename}images/azurecli2.png)

-I wonder how big this storage is, I wondered: could be quiet large I found - 6 GB is quite large by my standards.
+I wonder how big this storage is, I wondered: could be quite large I found - 6 GB is quite large by my standards.

 ![azurecli3]({filename}images/azurecli3.png)